 +) and retractions (

-You can use the following query to see both result modes in action:
+You can use the following query to see all the result modes in action:

 This query performs a bounded word count example.